snarfed/bridgy/docs/index.rst

    dev_appserver.py --log_level debug --enable_host_checking false \
      --support_datastore_emulator --datastore_emulator_port=8089 \
      --application=brid-gy ~/src/bridgy/app.yaml ~/src/bridgy/background.yaml

+(Note: dev_appserver.py is incompatible with python3. if python3 is your default python, you can run
+``python2 /location/of/dev_appserver.py ...`` instead.)

 Open `localhost:8080 <http://localhost:8080/>`__ and you should see the Bridgy home page!